VincentPit/GraphBuilder/README.md

 ## Usage

-If you have local Json files and want to build Knowlege Graph with them.
+If you have local Json files and want to build Knowledge Graph with them.
 If you wish to do so by batch, use sample_fromJson.py to specify and get what items in the Json file intended.
 Then, by specifying file name of Json, run
 ```bash
 python main_json.py